learn-co-curriculum/dynamic-orms/README.md

 This will be helpful to us as we use information requested from our database table to build attributes and methods on our `Song` class, but more on that later.

-Okay, now that we see how our database and table has been set up, let's more on to metaprogramming our `Song` class using information from our database.
+Okay, now that we see how our database and table has been set up, let's move on to metaprogramming our `Song` class using information from our database.

 ## Step 2: Building `attr_accessor`s from column names